JetBlue Is the Latest Airline to Retreat From Blocking Seats

 The pandemic and resulting border restrictions caused U.S. air travel to plunge 95% in April.
 Some airlines promised to block middle seats to create more distance between passengers.
 Others, notably United Airlines and American Airlines, did not, arguing that ventilation systems and air filters made planes safe without social distancing.

-Since then, all the airlines have reported a slow rise in the number of passengers, although U.S. travel is still down 65% from a year ago.
+It is unclear whether airlines that blocked seats took passengers from other airlines.
+All the airlines have reported a slow rise in the number of passengers.
+Yet so few people are flying — in October, several months into the pandemic, U.S. air travel is still down 65% from a year ago — that anyone willing to get on a plane might feel it's safe anyway.

-“When no one is flying, and airlines aren’t hitting the sales cap anyway, they can promote blocked middle seats easily,” said Gary Leff, who runs the View from the Wing travel site.
-“But as travel slowly recovers, there are more and more flights on which it costs airlines real money in lost sales.”

 JetBlue spokesman Derek Dombrowski said the airline will keep flights under 70% full through Dec.
 1, and will keep some limits through the holidays, “but what that capacity cap will be has yet to be determined.”